CopadoSolutions/ccm-integration/README.md

 This resource will help avoiding sync conflicts while keeping the technical solution as simple as possible for a better maintenance and troubleshooting.

 # Important Note
--To be able to update JIRA fields from Salesforce, fields you want to update must be on the layout screens.
+- To be able to update JIRA fields from Salesforce, fields you want to update must be on the layout screens.
--Go to https://<your url>/plugins/servlet/project-config/<projectKey>/screens, click to screen that you want to edit and add your fields to create, edit, view screens.
+- Go to https://<your url>/plugins/servlet/project-config/<projectKey>/screens, click to screen that you want to edit and add your fields to create, edit, view screens.